I. For Our Students

 Graduate Research Day

-In the spring of each year, the graduate students organize a one day conference, called Graduate Research Day.
+In the spring of each year, the Psychology graduate students organize a one day conference called Graduate Research Day.
 Graduate students present their research in talks and posters.
-A luncheon is provided.
 This is an excellent opportunity for students to develop skill in public speaking or poster presentation.
 This also helps students to bring their research projects to completion in time for formal presentation.
 All faculty and students are expected to attend.

 The office of Responsible Conduct of Research (RCR) hosts programs for the research community.